astaclinic/astafx/docs/uberfx.md

 }
 ```

+`fx.Invoke` is useful for adding hooks or registering handlers.
+We will come back to this in later sections.

 ### Interface Types

 For interface type, note that the dependencies are match with their interface type but not their underlying type.